-Field Programmable Gate Arrays (FPGAs) have gained commercial acceptance thanks to reconfigurability and low cost.
+Field Programmable Gate Arrays (FPGAs) have gained rapid commercial acceptance thanks to their reconfigurability and low cost.
 Speed and area efficiency of an FPGA are directly related to the granularity of its logic blocks.
 If the logic blocks are fine grained, the circuit to be implemented will be distributed over a larger number of logic blocks.
 This has a negative impact on routability since more blocks need to be interconnected.
-Recently FPGA vendors have introduced hierarchical FPGAs consisting of logic clusters.
-Examples of such devices are the Xilinx Virtex and the Apex from Altera.
+Recently FPGA vendors have introduced hierarchical FPGAs consisting of logic clusters: figure1 (a).
 In these architectures several Look Up Tables (LUTs) are clustered into one logic block to provide better performances specially for communication and to exploit signal sharing among LUTs.
 Our work focuses on the way to adapt an existing multilevel partitioning tool to the FPGA clustering problem.
 In fact, some constraints imposed by the architecture (number of pins and cluster size) must be respected.